ra024940/Pair_trading_Cointegration/README.md

 <p align="center">
   <img src="adf_stat_percoint.png" alt="Logo" width="690" height="660">
 </p>
-The image above showed the relation between the T-Statistics and the number of periods that pair was cointegrated, you can see that if you have more periods, the results of the tests came better giving a higher concentration of 1% critical value (or 99% on the Stationarity Test)
+The image above shows the relation between the T-Statistics and the number of periods that pair was cointegrated, you can see that if you have more periods, the results of the tests came better giving a higher concentration of 1% critical value (or 99% on the Stationarity Test)

 <br />
 <br />